The Word Was God

 The incarnation of Jesus Christ is a mystery to mankind.
 Paul wrote, “And without controversy great is the mystery of godliness: God was manifested in the flesh, justified in the Spirit, seen by angels, preached among the Gentiles, believed on in the world,

 The Bible tells us, “In the beginning was the Word, and the Word was with God, and the Word was God” John 1:1).
 Christ is divine in the absolute sense of the word; He is also human in the same sense, except that He “knew no sin” (2 Corinthians 5:21).
 The Bible teaches this fundamental truth (Luke 1:35; Romans 1:3; 8:3; Galatians 4:4; 1 Timothy 3:16; Hebrews 1:2, 8; 2:14–18; 10:5; 1 John 1:2; etc.).

-From the days of eternity the Lord Jesus Christ was one with the Father, but He made the decision to leave the scepter into the Father’s hands, and to come down to earth, in order that He might live among us, and show His divine character and life.
+From the days of eternity the Lord Jesus Christ was one with the Father (Micah 5:2), but He made the decision to leave the scepter into the Father’s hands, and to come down to earth, in order that He might live among us, and show His Father’s divine character.

 In His service,